quinn2liu/red-door/RedDoor/README.md

     - Create different views/add item views for different types of items (art has different fields than a couch)

+    - This is a monster file that you should break apart into smaller views.

     Optimizations:

     -  Add Image Compression for image upload